Key4Life Mentors' Manual

 This is essentially the kick off meeting where the journey really begins.

-This meeting will be set up by the case worker and Mentor manager, and involves you meeting your young man along with your assigned case worker.
+This meeting will be set up by the case worker and Mentor manager and involves you meeting your young man along with your assigned case worker.
+In prison the 3-way meeting will be booked by Key4Life as a legal visit as stated above.
+Outside prison, the 3-way meeting will take place at the London office or Bristol office, depending on your location.

 At this meeting you will: